This post may contain affiliate links.

 - Internal links to other posts on your site.
 Always do this, make it a habit, good for SEO.

 - As many words as possible!
 But quality, information packed words, not fluff.
-Google is favouring long, in-depth content.
+Google is favouring long, in-depth content in recent years.
 Shoot for over 1000 words, but 3000 is probably better.
 There is a sweet spot, it’s been measured to be 2000-3500, but counting words isn’t going to help you really.
 You post has to cover the topic and totally answer user intent, and that’s probably a lot more important.
 Sometimes, on a very precise topic, a short post is fine, so long as it provides every scrap of information and kicks SEO goals.

 - An index or Table of Contents.
 Now this is optional but it’s the latest big thing.
-If you look at my site you’ll see an index on most of my latest ( longer) posts.
+If you look at my site you’ll see an index on most of my latest (longer) posts.
 It’s done with a plugin, I paid about $40 for mine but there are free versions.
 It boosts SEO and helps your reader navigate.
 I personally feel that it helps get your reader to the bits you want them to get to, ie. the bits you make money on.
 Mediavine have stated that Table of Contents ( TOC or index) plugins decrease ad revenue because people navigate faster therefore reduced time on page therefore less time looking at ads.
 Balance this so that it’s best for you and your reader.

 - If you can include tables, graphs, charts or videos, great.
-They hold people on page longer and therefore send good signals to Google. ( Also increasing Ad revenue)
+They hold people on page longer and therefore send good signals to Google.
+(Also increasing Ad revenue)

 - A Call to Action.